 The 10 Best Balance Beams

 This wiki has been updated 34 times since it was first published in July of 2015.
 Whether you have a budding gymnast in the family or are looking for a new way to help your preschooler develop mobility and coordination, one of these balance beams will be perfect for your needs.
 We've included models that sit on the floor as well as raised options, along with some folding units that are easy to store, so there should be at least one to suit every skill level and home.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes